two-torial/two-torial/docs/games/beatstreamfinal/setup.md

 	The last steps you'll have to do with your chosen tools is simply setting up your desired keybinds!
 Make sure you setup the `Test` keybind as it will be critical for setting up the game.
 Once you've done that, launch your game for the first time by double clicking the `.bat` you setup and the game should load.

 !!! tip ""
 	You're all done!
-If you have a touchscreen monitor make sure it's plugged in, it should work automatically, if it doesn't check out the advertised `Common Problems/Tips` section at the link below.
+If you have a touchscreen monitor make sure it's plugged in, it should work automatically, if it doesn't check out the advertised `Troubleshooting` section at the link below.

 !!! warning "Have any other errors?"
-	Check out the [Common Problems/Tips](problems.md) section and [Error Code](/errorcodes/bemani.md) section to resolve any issues not seen in this guide to greater depth.
+	Check out the [Troubleshooting](troubleshooting.md) section and [Error Code](/errorcodes/bemani.md) section to resolve any issues not seen in this guide to greater depth.